pedrolpin4/RepoProvas_React/README.md

 ## What comes next?

-- On the next versions you'll be to host not only the link, but also the file within the app database;
+- On the next versions you'll be able to host not only the link, but also the file within the app database;

 ## Tecnologies I Used